 So is it worth it?

 We payed $50 to stand in line for nearly 4 hours and have maybe 2 minutes of sliding fun.
-I wouldn’t go again.
+I wouldn’t go again, and I don’t recommend it to anyone.
+Also note that this is a non-refundable event, so think extra hard before you buy that ticket!

 What’s your opinion of the Blacklight Slide?
 Comment below!